-Besides that, I think all Oslo restaurants will keep their current stars.
+Besides that, I think all Oslo restaurants will keep their current stars (update: they did).
 That’s one star to Kontrast, one star to Statholdergaarden, and three stars to Maaemo.
 We know from Twitter updates, that the Michelin guide has at least re-visited Oslo this year!
 In addition to Kontrast, Statholdergaarden, and Maaemo, they have also reported from Plah and Happolati.
 Does that mean these places will get a star?
 No. My guess is they keep their mentions in the guide.
+Update: they did.

-I think both Sabi Omakase and Re-naa will keep their respective stars, although, I believe Re-naa deserves two stars.
+I think both Sabi Omakase and Re-naa will keep their respective stars (update: they did), although, I believe Re-naa deserves two stars.
 It’s much closer to AOC (✻✻) in Copenhagen than, say, Mathias Dahlgren Matbaren (✻) in Stockholm.
 Tango could be a strong candidate in 2019, after the relocation and changes to the concept, but not this year.

 Have the inspectors even been to Bergen this year?
 I don’t know.
 If they have, Lysverket might have gotten a new chance (last time the inspectors complained about the loud music).
 I sure hope so for Christopher Haatuft, who is a magnificent chef.
 Both restaurant Bare and Colonialen are also getting rave reviews.
 Since I haven’t been to the city myself for many years, though, there’s no real point in me guessing.